ReneJunior/final-project/figures/README.md

 # Figures
-In this folder you are able to find all the images used at work.
+In this folder you are able to find all the images used in the work.